gkz/domdocs/_entries/classList.remove.md

 type: "void Element.classList.remove(String... classes)"
 ---

-Remove classes from an element.
+Remove one or more classes from an element.

 {% highlight javascript %}
 element.classList.remove(c1, c2);